 The project is undergoing a $1bn investment programme for upgrading operations until the 2030s.
 The BP-operated fields have produced more than 550 million barrels (MMbpd) of oil equivalent (gross) to date.

-Each field is not commercially viable for standalone developments because of their small scale.
-Their combined reserves are estimated to be around 490 million barrels of oil, 35 million barrels of natural gas condensate and around 2 billion cubic feet of natural gas.
+Each field is not commercially viable for standalone developments because of its small scale.
+Their combined reserves are estimated to be around 490MMbpd, 35MMbpd of natural gas condensate and around 2 billion cubic feet (Bcf) of natural gas.
 The Etap project began production in 1998 with seven reservoirs.
 The additional two reservoirs, Mirren and Madoes, started production in 2002.

 Mungo is a large oil field with a small gas cap.
 Development drilling was undertaken in several stages.

-Monan is a small oil and gas field, developed under natural depletion with a subsea manifold and a spurline, linking into the wet gas pipeline 15km away.
+Monan is a small oil and gas field developed under natural depletion with a subsea manifold and a spur line, linking into the wet gas pipeline 15km away.

 Machar is an oil accumulation developed in three stages.
-Phase 1 comprised an extended production test, which was completed in May 1995.
-This demonstrated the viability of natural depletion and during the test, with 7.7 million barrels were produced.
+Phase one comprised an extended production test, which was completed in May 1995.
+This demonstrated the viability of natural depletion during the test, with 7.7MMbpd produced.

-Phase 2, which started in August 1995, incorporated a pilot waterflood, which entailed oil production from two wells, with water injected into a third; 6.8 million barrels of oil were produced.
+Phase two, which started in August 1995, incorporated a pilot waterflood, which entailed oil production from two wells, with water injected into a third.
+6.8MMbpd of oil were produced.